carlosjdd/qbo_control/README.md

 I also tried to install ROS Melodic, but although it worked, I had some odd errors when searching packages.
 When I installed ROS Kinetic everything worked.
 I don't know if the problem is the version of ROS, or different.
 But just in case, I wanted to inform.

 After that, I created a new workspace, added the sources to .bashrc and also exported my ROS_WORKSPACE.
+To create a new workspace named "catkin_ws", you must execute this commands:
 ```bash
 mkdir -p ~/catkin_ws/src
 cd ~/catkin_ws/